 - Judge.
 Everyone grieves differently.
 She may withdraw.
 She may act silly.
 She may get depressed and cry a lot.
+She even may start dating.
 She is working it out and your unbiased love and support is most helpful.

 My wise widowed aunt sent me a lovely handwritten card when my husband passed.
 She wrote a memorable quote from Kathie Scobee Fulgham whose father died.
 He was the commander of the space shuttle Challenger that exploded in 1986.